 Look, Photograph, Record

 After 16 years of photographing the groyne post tops, the process of taking the photographs begins even before I go to the beach, with a spreadsheet.
-A new template is produced each year giving an overview of what has been previously recorded.
+A new template is produced each year giving an overview of what has been recorded.

 Notebook